fabric-testbed/fabrictestbed-extensions/README.md

 [![pypi-badge]][pypy] [![api-docs-badge]][api-docs]

-This repository contains implementation of a Python API for intereacting with [FABRIC][fabric] testbed, otherwise known as "FABlib".
+This repository contains implementation of a Python API, otherwise known as "FABlib", for intereacting with [FABRIC][fabric] testbed.

 ## Installing FABlib